ulrichga/Lfab_QTL/README.md

 # Lfab_QTL
 This repository is part of a research project on the genomic architecture of symbiont-conferred resistance in _Lysiphlebus fabarum_.
 The purpose of this repository is to provide a reproducible analysis pipeline for for this project.
-A version of it is available on Dryad and one is available on [GitHub](https://github.com/ulrichga/Lfab_QTL).
+A version of it will be available on Dryad and one is available on [GitHub](https://github.com/ulrichga/Lfab_QTL).

 ## General info
 The scripts of these analyses are optimized to run on the [ETH Euler cluster](https://scicomp.ethz.ch/wiki/Euler).
 Reproducing the analysis on Euler should therefore work smoothly, while adaptation for other platforms may require modification of the scripts.
 All scripts assume that your current directory is Lfab_QTL.